wp-plugins/oik-nivo-slider/readme.txt

 * first version works with oik version 1.11

 == Changelog ==
+= 1.5 =
+* Fixed: Unrecoverable fatal error in admin pages if the oik base plugin is deactivated.
+Missing bw_trace2()

 = 1.4 =
 * Added: Improved dependency checking. oik-nivo-slider will produce a link to install, upgrade or activate oik
 * Fixed: slider only working for post_type="attachment" since the post_mime_type=image parameter was being set incorrectly